Pranjal286/Portfolio/README.md

 # Pranjal Patel — Portfolio

-A single-file, colorful, animated portfolio for an AI/ML engineer.
-No build step.
+Single-file, colorful portfolio for an AI/ML and full‑stack engineer — no build step, just HTML + CSS + JS.

+This site highlights my experience in fraud and risk modeling, RAG systems, and ML applications in fintech and healthcare.

 ## Run locally